dakiyaanoosi/cloud/README.md

-A practice project to learn deploying and using cloud SQL database.
+A practice project to experience deploying and managing a cloud SQL database.